 - recruiting volunteers safely, ensuring checks are made where necessary.

 - sharing information about child protection and good practice with children, parents, and volunteers.

 - sharing information about concerns with appropriate agencies and involving parents and children as appropriate.

 - providing effective management for volunteers through supervision, support and training

 A child is a person aged under 16 years.

-An adult at risk is any person aged 16 who is or may be in need of community care services by reason of mental or other disability, age or illness, and who is, or may be, unable to take care of him/herself, or unable to protect him/herself against significant harm or exploitation.
+An adult at risk is any person aged 16 or over who is or may be in need of community care services by reason of mental or other disability, age or illness, and who is, or may be, unable to take care of him/herself, or unable to protect him/herself against significant harm or exploitation.

 An adult at risk may be a person who: